Events and Programs

 Bowling Green Alternative Breaks (bGAB)

 Take part in an alternative break trip during fall or spring break.
 Through direct service, education, and reflection, Bowling Green Alternative Breaks (bGAB) strives to address community identified needs while empowering students to become active global citizens.

 Formerly known as the Volunteer Fair, the Expand Your Horizons Fair will bring 70+ community partners to campus.
 The Center for Community and Civic Engagement is partnering with other University offices to highlight what opportunities are available for the BGSU student.

 MLK, Jr. Day

-These awards are designed to recognize faculty, staff, students, groups, and community partners who have done exceptional work in service-learning and civic engagement at BGSU.
-Beginning in 2011, these awards have recognized over 35 individuals on campus and in the Bowling Green community for their commitment to high impact curricular and co-curricular service-learning and civic engagement courses and projects.
+These awards are designed to recognize faculty, staff, students, groups, and community partners who have done exceptional work in community-based learning, community-based research, and community and civic engagement at BGSU.
+Beginning in 2011, these awards have recognized individuals on campus and in the Bowling Green community for their commitment to high impact community-based learning.

 Faculty Focus Series

 The Faculty Focus Series provides a chance for faculty to discuss their service-learning courses and their experiences working with all aspects of service-learning and civic engagement.
 These workshops also allow faculty and staff who are developing new service-learning courses to ask questions about designing and implementing service-learning courses or civic engagement projects.